Community of Practice

 What you do: Check other members' remediation work against accessibility standards.
 Test with screen readers.
 Provide constructive feedback.

 What you need: Fifteen or more documents remediated with consistent quality.
-Demonstrate screen reader testing with NVDA or VoiceOver.
+Demonstrate screen-reader testing with NVDA or VoiceOver.

 University pipeline support